 1. Did you receive any scholarships to help fund your studies?

-a.
-If so, can you tell us more about the scholarship you received?
 The CALDO consortium is part of the collaboration program with CONACyT, a government agency that supports Mexican students that fulfill the requirements to be granted with a scholarship.
 In my case, I requested the scholarship “Becas Al Extranjero-Noroeste” which covers all tuition and fees and supports you with a monthly deposit for living expenses and an annual deposit for medical insurance.

 2. What did you enjoy the most about the University?